Things to do in Coffin Bay

 One of three national parks on the Eyre Peninsula, Coffin Bay National Park is a fantastic day out, with an incredible coastline to explore.

 With massive sand dunes, pounding surf beaches, and tranquil bays, there are so many things to do in Coffin Bay National Park.
-In particular, I would recommend some of the hiking trails, which take you through spectacular wilderness of coastal heath and low mallee, past blowholes, to sparkling swimming spots.
+In particular, I would recommend some of the hiking trails, which take you through the spectacular wilderness of coastal heath and low mallee, past blowholes, to sparkling swimming spots.

 If you’ve only got a 2WD, you can still get to Yangie Bay at the southern end of the park, which has places to swim and some great bushwalks.
 But with a 4WD, you can head further north to some pristine beaches that feel gloriously remote.